takujiusui/takujiusui.github.io/research.md

 order: 2
 ---
 ![microduck](images/duck-micro.jpg)
-<div style="text-align: right"><p style="font-size:10pt;color:DimGrey">Common duckweed,<i> Lemna minor.</i>, Photo by Emma Menchions</p></div>
+<div style="text-align: right"><p style="font-size:10pt;color:DimGrey">Common duckweed,<i> Lemna minor.</i> Photo by Emma Menchions</p></div>

 ### Eco-evolutionary dynamics of range expansion
-Recent evidence from empirical and theoretical work suggest a key role of rapid evolution in our ability to predict species' range dynamics.

-The role of environmental heterogeneity on eco-evolutionary dynamics?
+Predicting the dynamics of biological invasions and colonizations require an understanding of the eco-evolutionary drivers that influence population spread.
+Simple models of range expansions state the importance of both demography and dispersal in governing the speed of population spread.
+However, more recent theory suggest that these processes are further influenced by a suite of other factors including rapid evolution that occurs during population spread, as well as selection from spatially heterogeneous landscapes. <i>We thus require empirical explorations that test predictions of how evolution influences, and is influenced by, range expansions across ecologically complex landscapes.</i>

-During my PhD, I have established single- and multi-species experimental evolution systems using the freshwater angiosperm duckweed as a model organism.
+To explore these ideas, during my PhD, I have established replicated, experimental ranges in the greenhouse using the freshwater angiosperm duckweed as a model organism.
+Spatio-temporally controlled temperatures within the landscape allow populations to experience selection from an underlying environmental gradient, and both ecological and evolutionary changes are tracked in real-time as replicated populations spread across space.
-Replicated, experimental range expansions in the greenhouse

-I am currently investigating: (1) the dynamics of population spread across spatiotemporally heterogeneous environments

-In a recent working group, we also synthesized both the deterministic and stochastic outcomes of these eco-evolutionary feedbacks, and proposed a framework for understanding how these feedbacks might modulate both the mean and predictability of range expansions ([Miller et al. 2020 Ecology](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1002/ecy.3139))
+In a recent working group, we also assessed the deterministic and stochastic outcomes of these eco-evolutionary dynamics on range expansion, and proposed a framework for understanding how these feedbacks might modulate both the mean and predictability of range expansions ([Miller et al. 2020 Ecology](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1002/ecy.3139))

 ### Competition and evolutionary rescue at the range-edge
 Climate induced shifts in species distributions are altering the strength of biotic